How Reverse Mortgages Have Become Safer: Essential Protections Explained

 FHA mortgage insurance provides protections for borrowers: In the event, something were to happen to your lender, and they went out of business, the FHA insurance guarantees you will still have access to your loan proceeds.

-Another borrower protection built into the reverse mortgage program is that the loan is non-recourse in nature.
+Another borrower protection built into the reverse mortgage program is that the loan is non-recourse.
 That means even if your reverse mortgage loan exceeds your home’s value, you will never have to repay more than your home is worth at the time of sale.

 The non-recourse aspect also applies to your estate: when you pass away, your heirs will not have to pay back the lender more than the home’s value at the time of sale if the loan balance exceeds it.

-All prospective HECM borrowers must first undergo counseling through a Department of Housing and Urban Development-approved, third-party counseling agency.
+All prospective HECM borrowers must first undergo counseling through a third-party counseling agency approved by the Department of Housing and Urban Development.

 The counseling aims to ensure you understand how the loan works and how it could apply to your situation.
 Counseling sessions also allow you to ask any questions you might have.